Our Curriculum Overview 2022-2023

 Our vision is:

-Our school aims confirm our commitment to developing the whole child and as such ensure equal opportunities for everyone to access, high priority for developing and enhancing resilience and confidence in everyone which in turn supports deeper engagement, motivation and curious minds to recognise the value and impact everyone has on becoming successful life-long learners.
+Our school aims to confirm our commitment to developing the whole child and as such ensure equal opportunities for everyone to access, a high priority for developing and enhancing resilience and confidence in everyone which in turn supports deeper engagement, motivation and curious minds to recognise the value and impact everyone has on becoming successful life-long learners.
 Our school values lay the foundation of school life at Thursby: Respect, Responsibility, Resilience, Teamwork and Positivity.